Orges Shehi

-Orges Shehi (born 25 September 1977) is an Albanian professional former football player and current coach of Tirana.
+Orges Shehi (born 25 September 1977) is an Albanian professional football coach and former player.
+He was most recently the head coach of Ballkani in the Kosovo Superleague.

-In July 2010, he joined Skënderbeu and won 6 consecutive league titles (2010–11, 2011–12, 2012–13, 2013–14, 2014–15, 2015–16).
+A goalkeeper, Shehi joined Skënderbeu in July 2010 and won six consecutive league titles 2010–11, 2011–12, 2012–13, 2013–14, 2014–15, 2015–16 with the club.

 Club career

 Teuta

-Shehi began his career with local side Teuta as a teenager at age of 12, and made his professional debut for the club in the Kategoria Superiore during the 1994–95 campaign.
+Shehi began his career with local side Teuta as a teenager aged 12, and made his professional debut for the club in the Kategoria Superiore during the 1994–95 campaign.
 He had to wait another two seasons to become the regular second choice keeper, behind Kujtim Shtama.
 He made his Union of European Football Associations (UEFA) debut in the first qualifying round of the UEFA Cup on 24 July 1996 in the second leg against MFK Košice, coming on as an 88th-minute substitute for Shtama.
 Teuta ended up losing the game 2–1 and the tie 6–2 on aggregate.
 Overall, he ended up making 9 league appearances as his side finished in mid-table, as well as reaching the quarter-final of the Albanian Cup, narrowly being eliminated by KS Lushnja.
 He became the club's first choice keeper the following season, and made 32 appearances in the league, missing just two games throughout the season as his side finished 5th.

 He joined Bylis on loan ahead of the 1997–98 season, and was an integral part of the club's highest finish, as they reached third place, just two points behind the eventual winners KF Tirana.
 He helped the club reach Europe for the first time in their history, and they were tied against Slovakian side FK Senica, to whom they lost 5–1 on aggregate, with Shehi playing in both games.
 He left Bylis after their European experience, and returned to his parent club, Teuta.